xjtu-omics/SVision/README.md

 ## Usage

-Please visit our wiki page for [performance evaluation](https://github.com/xjtu-omics/SVision/wiki/Performance-evaluation).
+Please visit our wiki page for [performance evaluation](https://github.com/xjtu-omics/SVision/wiki/Performance-evaluation) and [SVisionUtil](https://github.com/jiadong324/SVisionUtils) for support scripts used in this study.

 ### Short usage